-- The internet protocol suite defines the following layers: - Application layer - Transport layer - Network laver - Link layer - Layers are stacked so that higher layer protocols do not need to deal with the implementation details of lower layers, instead they may rely on the abstract interface exposed by those layers.
+- Transport layer - Network layer - Link layer - Layers are stacked so that higher layer protocols do not need to deal with the implementation details of lower layers, instead they may rely on the abstract interface exposed by those layers.
 Protocols in a layer should be designed in such a way that they are interchangeable.
 For example the format of an IP packet is independent of the physical medium it is transferred on, e.g., wire or air. - The layering is implemented by repeatedly nesting packets of a layer in the next lower layer.
 Each layer is composed of a header and a payload.
 The payload simply contains the next higher layer packet.
 Figure 4.25 shows an example of how a link layer packet, Ethernet in this case, looks like. - Over time the network has consolidated to just a few protocols that are in use, and the predominant network layer protocol is IP.